What’s the current state of sports betting in the US?

 The idea of legal sports betting in New Jersey passed through a public referendum in 2012.
 A bill permitting the state’s racetracks and Atlantic City casinos to offer sports betting similar to that in Nevada became law in 2013.
 However, a number of pro and amateur sports leagues fought the law in court.
 They successfully struck it down.
 The state appealed to the Third Circuit Court, and the decision was affirmed.

 The state passed another sports betting law in 2014 and lost again in district court.
 The Third Circuit Court of Appeals affirmed that decision as well.
 The state appealed that decision and lost that appeal too.
-The case is now on appeal to the US Supreme Court.
-The Solicitor General recommended the court pass on hearing the case.
+The case is moved on to the US Supreme Court.
+The Solicitor General recommended the court pass on hearing the case, but the court took it up and heard oral arguments in December 2017.
+It should have a decision by summer 2018.

 The Michigan effort